-I am selling my apartment.
-I had a double glazing fitted in September 2010, but did not receive a FENSA certificate or Building Regulation Certificate.
-My purchaser’s mortgage company, Barclays are being problematic.
-The Pevensey Bay solicitor who is on the Barclays conveyancing panel is happy to accept ‘lack of building regulation’ insurance but Barclays are insisting on a building regulation certificate.
-Why do Barclays have a conveyancing panel if they don't accept advice from them?
+I am due to exchange contracts on my house.
+I had a double glazing fitted in September 2008, but did not receive a FENSA certificate or Building Regulation Certificate.
+My purchaser’s mortgage company, Co-operative are being difficult.
+The Pevensey Bay solicitor who is on the Co-operative conveyancing panel is saying indemnity insurance will be fine but Co-operative are requiring a building regulation certificate.
+Why do Co-operative have a conveyancing panel if they don't accept advice from them?

-It is probably the case that Barclays have referred the matter to their valuer.
-The reason why Barclays may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing was correctly and safely installed.
+It is probably the case that Co-operative have referred the matter to their valuer.
+The reason why Co-operative may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing was correctly and safely installed.
 The indemnity insurance merely protects against enforcement action which is very unlikely anyway.

-I am looking for a conveyancing solicitor in Pevensey Bay for my house move.
-Can I review a firm’s complaints history with the legal regulator?
+I am thinking of appointing a conveyancing lawyer in Pevensey Bay for my home move.
+Is it possible to review a firm’s record with the profession’s regulator?

 You can see documented Solicitor Regulator Association (SRA) decisions stemming from investigations from 2008 onwards.
 Go to Check a solicitor's record.
 For information about the period before 1 January 2008, or to check a solicitors record, telephone 0870 606 2555, 08.00 - 18.00 Monday, Wednesday, Thursday, Friday and 09.30 - 18.00 Tuesday.
 International callers, call +44 (0)121 329 6800.
 The regulator sometimes recorded call for training purposes.